TUBE FLIES

 Needle Tubes Versus Waddington Shanks

 Ultra-slim stainless steel Needle Tubes (with outside diameters as low as 1.5mm) are made in length from 10mm to 40mm, allowing a wide range of sizes and styles of fly to be tied, from small minitubes to longer sea trout night flies to flies of all sizes and shapes for salmon and steelhead fishing.
-It might be said that the Needle Tube has rendered the Waddington shank (and other similar wire shanks) practically obsolete, since it offers the angler all the advantages of the Waddington shank (slim, medium weight) as used, for example in the tying of Intruder Flies, with none of the disadvantages (complexity in the construction and difficulty in fitting and changing the hook), The Needle Tube offers the slimness of a wire shank with the simplicity and practicality of a tube, as in the example shown below.
+It might be said that the Needle Tube has rendered the Waddington shank (and other similar wire shanks) practically obsolete, since it offers the angler all the advantages of the Waddington shank (slim, medium weight) as used, for example in the tying of Intruder Flies, with none of the disadvantages (complexity in the construction and difficulty in fitting and changing the hook).
+The Needle Tube offers the slimness of a wire shank with the simplicity and practicality of a tube, as in the example shown below.
 See also Tying Intruders on Needle Tubes

 Black Intruder Needle Tube Fly